oam-dev/spec/design/20200105-spec-v1alpha2-kubernetes-friendly.md

   - name: instanceName
     required: true
     fieldPaths:
-    - ".metadata.name"
+    - "metadata.name"
   - name: cacheSecret
     required: true
     fieldPaths:
-    - ".spec.containers[0].env[0].value"
+    - "spec.containers[0].env[0].value"
 ```

 Components would most frequently be defined by application developers.
 A
 Component has two responsibilities:

-1. Embed a valid OAM workload kind under its `.spec.workload` field.
+1. Embed a valid OAM workload kind under its `spec.workload` field.
-2. Publish a set of parameters under its `.spec.parameters` field.
-Parameters
+2. Publish a set of parameters under its `spec.parameters` field.
+Parameters may
-   may be set by an ApplicationConfig.
+   be set by an ApplicationConfig.
 Their values overlay onto fields in the
    embedded OAM workload.

 The embedded OAM workload is a template of a sorts - though it is important to